Spectra

 ## [1] "Cystine"

-Thus, the best matching spectrum is in fact a MS2 spectrum of Cystine.
-Below we add the name and the chemical formula for the best matching spectrum to our experimental spectra.
-We also set the collision energy for these spectra to 20eV and assign the ion/adduct of Cystine from which the reference spectrum was created.
+Indeed, our experimental cystine spectrum matches (one) cystine spectrum in MassBank.
+Below we next add the name and the chemical formula of this spectrum to our experimental spectra.
+We also set the collision energy for to 20eV and assign the ion/adduct of cystine from which the reference spectrum was created.
+Spectra allows adding new (or replacing existing) spectra variables using $<-.

 #' Add annotations to the experimental spectra